pydata/conf_site/docs/source/development.rst

 In order to successfully build virtualenvs, a number of development Python libraries/packages should also be installed.

+- python3-dev
+- python3-pip
+- python3-virtualenv
 - libffi-dev
+- libimagequant-dev
+- libjpeg-dev
+- libssl-dev
+- libtiff-dev
-- libpq-dev
+- libxml2
-- libpython-dev
+- libxml2-dev
-- pip
+- libxslt-dev
-- virtualenv
+- libxslt1-dev
-- virtualenvwrapper
+- zlib1g-dev

+Note that if you are not using a Debian server, the name of some of the libraries may be different.

 Local Development
 -----------------